phaze

 Phaze Guides

-DEXA body composition for GLP-1 users: a complete guide
+DEXA and body composition for GLP-1 users: a complete guide

-Most GLP-1 trackers measure weight and stop there.
 The scale tells you something is moving, but it cannot tell you whether you are losing fat, lean mass, or both.
-On Ozempic, Mounjaro, Wegovy, or Zepbound, that distinction matters more than the headline number, because rapid weight loss without protein and resistance work tends to take muscle and bone with it.
-This guide explains what a DEXA scan actually measures, how to use it alongside your weight trend, and how Phaze imports the report so the picture lives in one place.
+On Ozempic, Mounjaro, Wegovy, or Zepbound, that distinction matters more than the headline number, because rapid weight loss without enough protein and resistance work tends to take muscle with it.
+This guide explains what a DEXA scan measures, how to use it alongside your weight trend, and how Phaze helps you track body composition over time.
+Phaze is a wellness and habit-tracking app, not a medical device, and this guide is for information only.

 01